-8 Traditional Kitchens Experts Say Are Becoming Popular Once Again (And 7 We Won’t Be Seeing Again)
+8 Traditional Kitchens Experts Say Are Becoming Popular Once Again (And 9 We Won’t Be Seeing Ever Again)

-Kitchen trends come and go, but some looks have a way of circling back when we least expect it.
+Kitchen trends ebb and flow, but some styles make a surprising comeback when you least expect it.

-Curious which classics are back in favor and which ones are staying in the past?
-Here are 8 traditional kitchens experts say are rising again, plus 7 that are fading fast.
+Wondering which classics are making a splash again and which ones are quietly slipping away?
+Here are 8 traditional kitchen styles experts say are on the rise, alongside 9 that are quickly fading into history.

 1. Farmhouse Sinks with Modern Twists